pbearne/wp-author-avatars/readme.txt

 == Upgrade Notice ==

 = 1.8.0 =
-Breaking change in CSS .multiwidget_author_avatars is now .widget_author_avatars.
+**Breaking change** in CSS *.multiwidget_author_avatars* is now *.widget_author_avatars*.
 This is caused by a library change  inorder to support the jetpack visibility option.
 If you have added CSS to your theme you may have to update it for this upgrade (do a find and replace).
+Split 'Recent Activity' and 'BudyPress last activity' (only shows buddypress running) to septerate options in the advance ordering option
+Split / removed 'Recent Activity' into sitewide (pages / custom page types / posts) and just posts (any old shortcode will call just posts)

 == Screenshots ==